altaurog/django-shoogie/README.rst

 `django-logdb`_ provides a handler for python's logging_ module which stores log messages in the db.
 It includes middleware for exception logging.
-It also provides aggregation and some of the features offered by django-setry.
+It also provides aggregation and some of the features offered by django-sentry.

 .. _django-sentry: http://pypi.python.org/pypi/django-sentry